Planning a trip by bike

 - Choose your "Travel By" method from the drop-down menu

-- If traveling by bike only, use the triangle adjuster to indicate your preference of quickest, flattest, most bike-friendly (you can include some percentage of all these variables); if traveling by bike and transit, choose the maximum amount you want to bicycle
+- If traveling by bike only, use the triangle adjuster to indicate your preference of quickest, flattest, most bike-friendly (you can include some percentage of all these variables); if traveling by bike and transit, choose the maximum distance you want to bicycle

 - Click "Plan Your Trip"